Fiscal Sponsorship

 When and how will I receive money?

 This will vary slightly from project to project, based on when each artist submits certain deliverables.
 You will be asked to sign a contract prior to receiving any funding.
 In general, artists receive an initial payment of 55% of the total award within 2 weeks of signing the contract, and a second payment of 30% of the grant 30 days after the first payment.
-We withhold a performance deposit (typically 15%) until after the event to ensure that you comply with Leave No Trace and to serve as a credit account to cover the cost of certain resources you may purchase on playa such as water or decomposed granite.
+We withhold a performance deposit (typically 15%) until after the event to ensure that you comply with Leaving No Trace and to serve as a credit account to cover the cost of certain resources you may purchase on playa, such as water or decomposed granite.
 Note that the funds you receive for your honorarium are taxable and require a 1099 tax form that we will provide to you.

 Event FAQs